 Jesse Shapins and James Burns serve as Founding Advisors.
 Jesse is Director of Product at BuzzFeed, and is also an artist and designer, who has been working in geolocative media and database documentaries for over a decade.
 James Burns is Director of Video Engineering at BuzzFeed, and has been a widely recognized pioneer in interactive storytelling and mobile video.

-Laura Kurgan, Director of Columbia’s Center for Spatial Research, is Mapping and Data Advisor.
+Laura Kurgan, Director of Columbia’s Center for Spatial Research, is an advisor focused on data, mapping and community engagement.

 In 2008, Mapping Main Street was started through funding from the Berkman Center for Internet and Society at Harvard University and Maker's Quest 2.0, an initiative between the Association of Independents in Radio and the Corporation for Public Broadcasting.
 The founding project team was Kara Oehler, Jesse Shapins, James Burns and Ann Heppermann.